MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     Management** and select **Framework Parameters**.

 3. Navigate to **Entity Settings**, and then select **Refresh entity list**.
-    The entity list should now be updated with your modifications.
+    The entity list should now be updated with your modifications after several minutes.

 4. In Navigation Pane, expand **Modules**, and then select **Accounts receivable**.